Shoulder replacement

 Shoulder replacement is a surgical procedure in which all or part of the glenohumeral joint is replaced by a prosthetic implant.
-Such joint replacement surgery generally is conducted to relieve arthritis pain or fix severe physical joint damage.
+Such joint replacement surgery generally is conducted to relieve arthritis pain, improve joint mobility, and/or fix severe physical joint damage.

 Shoulder replacement surgery is an option for treatment of severe arthritis of the shoulder joint.
 Arthritis is a condition that affects the cartilage of the joints.
 As the cartilage lining wears away, the protective lining between the bones is lost.
 When this happens, painful bone-on-bone arthritis develops.
 Severe shoulder arthritis is quite painful, and can cause restriction of motion.
 While this may be tolerated with some medications and lifestyle adjustments, there may come a time when surgical treatment is necessary.

 Most shoulder replacements last longer than 10 years.
 A global study found that patients can expect large and long-lasting improvements in pain, strength, range of movement, and their ability to complete everyday tasks.

 There are a few major approaches to access the shoulder joint.
 The first is the deltopectoral approach, which saves the deltoid, but requires the subscapularis to be cut.
-The second is the transdeltoid approach, which provides a straight on approach at the glenoid.
-However, during this approach the deltoid is put at risk for potential damage.
+The second is the transdeltoid approach, which provides a straight on approach at the glenoid; however, this approach puts both the deltoid and axillary nerve at risk for potential damage.